idupree/lightning-bolt/README.md

 - make the lightning bolt's `#fff` color be brighter than anything else on the screen

+For more details about the timing of flashes and audio, see comments in `lightning-bolt.js`.

 ### User expectations/warnings

-Warn the user in many different ways that clicking will produce sounds and flickering, because sounds are often rude, and flickering is dangerous for some people (photosensitive epilepsy).
+This page warns the user in many different ways that clicking will produce sounds and flickering, because sounds are often rude, and flickering is dangerous for some people (photosensitive epilepsy).

 The click target has an audio symbol on it;
 the symbol's alt text is [sound].
 The click target